 Be Realistic About Colors

 I once purchased an orange corduroy armchair at a furniture outlet store.
 At the time, my home was decorated in orange, blue, and white, and I thought I’d love those colors forever.
-As it matures out, “forever” was about a year.
+As it matures out, “Forever” was about a year.
 I got so sick of the bright orange I sold the chair for a fractioned of what I paid.
-Learn from my mistake: Stick to impartial colors for your large and more expensive pieces.
-Save bold colors for décor pieces.
+Learn from my mistake.
+Stick to impartial colors for your large and more expensive pieces.
+Save bold colors for decor pieces.

 Inspect The Legs

 The legs should be heavy, wood, and jointed to the structure of the sofa or chair, not nailed.
 Plastic, rubber, or metal legs don’t look as nice, can tear up your floors, and won’t keep up as well.
 The same goes for nailed-in wood legs.
 Whether you’re spending more than $1,000 on a sofa, look for one with a fifth leg in the middle.
 They provide additional support – you won’t search them on many cheaper sofas.